 Please note, these timescales are subject to change due to the nature of live construction projects and the evolving situation concerning COVID-19.
 We'll report any changes to the above on this webpage.

 At present, Balfour Beatty (principal contractor) has determined that they can remain operational, in line with current guidance on COVID-19 from the UK Government, at Centre Park Link.
 Still, they will only be undertaking activities where they can appropriately implement the Standard Operating Procedure (SOP) issued on 7 January 2021 by the Construction Leadership Council.

 If you require more information you can contact the project team by email at CPL@warrington.gov.uk.

 The project proposes a bridge crossing across the River Mersey from Chester Road, just north of Gainsborough Road.
 This proposed crossing would join onto an extended Slutchers Lane leading from Wilson Patten Street.
 A new signal controlled junction is to be constructed at each end of the new link on Chester Road and Wilson Patten Street.

 The cost for the project is currently £19.89 million.
 Contributors include:

 A public consultation has been undertaken regarding the timing of the proposed traffic calming measures along Gainsborough Road.
-A consultation report will be available on this page in the coming weeks.
+A copy of the consultation report containing the consultation feedback and outcome is available below.